Farof/jhtml/Readme.md

 jhtml runs on nodejs server.

-It will enventually be a standard commonjs module designed for both browsers and servers.
+It will eventually be a standard commonjs module designed for both browsers and servers.

 ## example